 In October and November 2017, the Partnership elected to participate in the drilling and completion of six new wells.
-Two of the six wells were completed in March 2018.
-These two wells were completed and are being operated by Whiting, and the Partnership has an estimated approximate 29% non-operated working interest in these two wells.
-The other four wells are being drilled and will be operated by Oasis Petroleum, Inc. (NYSE: OAS), and the Partnership will have an estimated approximate 7-9% non-operated working interest in these four wells.
-These four wells are anticipated to be completed in the second quarter of 2018.
-In total, the Partnership's capital expenditures for the drilling and completion of the six wells discussed above are estimated to be approximately \$7.0 million, of which approximately \$5.3 million had been incurred as of March 31, 2018, including approximately \$4.0 million in the first quarter of 2018.
+Two wells were completed in March 2018 and are being operated by Whiting.
+The Partnership has an estimated approximate 29% non-operated working interest in these two wells.
+The other four wells were completed in April, June and July of 2018 and are operated by Oasis.
+The Partnership has an estimated approximate 8% non-operated working interest in these four wells.
+In total, the Partnership's capital expenditures for the drilling and completion of the six wells discussed above were approximately \$7.8 million, including approximately \$0.8 million and \$6.5 million in the three and nine months ended September 30, 2018, respectively.